DarkNinjaX20/DarkNinjaX20/content/pages/index.md

         subtitle: when he hits 100
         text: >
-          Once DarkNinjaX accumulates 100 subscribers on his channel, he plans to celebrate this milestone by revealing both his voice and face to his audience.
+          Once DarkNinjaX accumulates 100 subscribers on his channel, he plans to celebrate this milestone by revealing his voice and face to his audience.
 This event will offer fans a chance to connect with him more personally, and he hopes to share his excitement and gratitude for their support.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark